Postodoctoral fellow –molecular underpinnings of dopamine neurons vulnerability in Parkinson’s disease

 Visit https://parisiadoulab.com/ and https://www.youtube.com/watch?v=7VTXjrAPoeA&t=6s to learn more about our lab!
-Interested candidates should send a CV, a brief personal statement highlighting research experience and future interests relevant to our laboratory, and contact info for 3 references to:
+Interested candidates should send a CV and contact info for references to firstname.lastname@example.org.

 Northwestern is an Equal opportunity employer.
 We encourage minorities, women, veterans, and individuals with disabilities to apply.